Research as value and economy creation activities

 Where EBIT is earning (net profit) before interest and tax and EBIAT is earning before interest after tax.

 Figure 3 presents the meaning of working capital or “funding gap”.
-Basically, working capital is the money required to continue operation and/or growth of a company or project.
+Working capital is the money required to continue the operation and/or growth of a company or project.

-As can be seen in figure 3, in the case of a production company, the funding gap is the days between when the company can collect the payment from customers minus when the company needs to pay their material purchases.
+As can be seen in Figure 3, in the case of a production company, the funding gap is the days between when the company can collect the payment from customers and when the company needs to pay for their material purchases.
 In this case, the funding gap is $100-15=85$ days!

 Hence, for 85 days, the company should find money to fund their operation!

 Finally, to conclude this section, the higher the free cash flow, the better the company or project!
-And this conclusion is always true without any ambiguities or misleading conclusions like the DuPont analysis explained above.
+This conclusion is always true without any ambiguities or misleading conclusions like the DuPont analysis explained above.

 READ MORE: Simplicity is the ultimate sophistication: The use of simple rules for successful research